wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-redeem-a-coupon-code.md

 ### What's Next?

 Now it is up to you to build amazing projects!
 If you are brand-new to Vonage, take a look at our [tutorials](https://developer.vonage.com/tutorials).
-If you are looking for new ideas and inspirations, check out our [blogs](https://learn.vonage.com/).
+If you are looking for new ideas and inspirations, check out our [blog posts](https://learn.vonage.com/).

 We hope you feel inspired and we are looking forward to seeing what you build with your  Vonage balance.
-Tag us on [Twitter ](https://twitter.com/VonageDev)and share your projects in our [Community Slack Channel](https://developer.vonage.com/community/slack).
+Tag us on [Twitter](https://twitter.com/VonageDev) and share your projects in our [Community Slack Channel](https://developer.vonage.com/community/slack).
 If you love to create content around your projects, take a look at our [Developer Spotlight Program.](https://learn.vonage.com/spotlight/)

 ### Any Questions?

-If you have any questions around coupons and redemptions, please don't hesitate to reach out to us via the [Community Slack Channel](https://developer.vonage.com/community/slack).
+If you have any questions about coupons and redemptions, please don't hesitate to reach out to us via the [Community Slack Channel](https://developer.vonage.com/community/slack).

 Happy Building!